nikolaj-zwergius/NAMiX/README.md

 The -f [filename] is the only part that is mandatory

 For a list of options see below
--r [file]: .txt with dot bracket format(not implemented yet) or .pb from chimira to gennerete basepair restrains for use in phenix generets .eff file
+-r [file]: .txt with dot bracket format(not implemented yet) or .pb from chimira to gennerete basepair restrains for use in phenix generets .eff file. \
--b [file]: make file for restrin based on ROAD blueprint
+-b [file]: make file for restrints based on ROAD blueprint.

--p [prefix] or --prefix: for give file prefixes and folder suffix
+-p [prefix]: for give file prefixes and folder suffix

--o or --overwrite: for overwrite folder content with same name
+-o: for overwrite folder content with same name.\
--v: return mod nuc stucture to RNA
+-v: return mod nuc stucture to RNA.\
--m or --min: Make NAMiX output only the modded pdb file and restrint if given
+-m: Make NAMiX output only the modded pdb file and restrint if given.\

-Mods are in the format "-[base to replace see below] [modifcation_3_lettercode],resid,resid...." if no res ID is given all bases of the type will be replaced
+Mods are in the format "-[base to replace see below] [modifcation_3_lettercode,resid,resid....]"\
+if no res ID is given all bases of the type will be replaced

--a [modifcaiton,resids]: set modifcation for adenine -c [modifcaiton,resids]: set modifcation for cytosine -g [modifcaiton,resids]: set modifcation for guanine -u [modifcaiton,resids]: set modifcation for uracil
+ -a [modifcaiton,resids]: set modifcation for adenine\
+ -c [modifcaiton,resids]: set modifcation for cytosine\
+ -g [modifcaiton,resids]: set modifcation for guanine\
+ -u [modifcaiton,resids]: set modifcation for uracil\
  -t [modifcaiton,resids]: set modifcation for thymine

 ## Contributing
 1. Fork the repository.